 I am fortunate to spend a lot of time talking with people all over the country who are considering a move to a continuing care retirement community (CCRC, also known as a life plan community).
 When I give presentations to those who are exploring their senior living options, I gain great insights into the thought process that goes into this major decision and the questions that commonly arise.
-One topic that I’m frequently asked about is what resources are available that rate or review CCRCs, and it’s a great question!
+One topic that I’m frequently asked about is what resources are available that provide continuing care retirement communities ratings or rankings.

 Unfortunately, there really is not one central location that independently rates or ranks CCRCs.
 But there are different places where you can find useful information that can be referenced to inform your CCRC decision.

 Commission on Accreditation of Rehabilitation Facilities (CARF)/Continuing Care Accreditation Commission (CCAC)

 The CCAC was acquired by the CARF in 2003, and together, it is the only national accreditation provider for CCRCs.
 When a community is “CARF-accredited,” it means they have passed an in-depth review of their services and quality.
 Part of the accreditation process includes a review of the CCRC’s financials, though it’s not clear how much weight the financial analysis carries as part of ultimately achieving accreditation.
 Also, while CARF is independent and a non-profit organization, accreditation is voluntary, and providers pay for the accreditation review.
 Therefore, just because a CCRC is not accredited does not necessarily mean that it is not a high-quality organization.
 Many communities simply choose not to commit the resources necessary to apply for accreditation.